IlyaLoladze/messenger_data_base/README.md

 # messenger_data_base
 The database's architecture for simple messenger.
 For the messanger example was taken a <a href="https://telegram.org" target="_blank">telegram</a>.
-Made with PostgreSQL / psql.
+Made on PostgreSQL.

 ## Building a project locally
 To create all tables with corresponding relations: